jameysharp/percentagent/README.rst

 support even more kinds of input.

 This library will also tell you which locales could have been used to produce the input you hand it.
-That's important when trying to parse a date according to the returned format string, but it also gives you an additional data point if you're comparing different date strings to determine if they were generated using the same format.
+That gives you an additional data point if you're comparing different date strings to determine if they were generated using the same format.
+You could also use the suggested locales as a hint about the language of the surrounding text, or the most likely timezones used in the locale's primary country.

 Command-line usage
 ==================